JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 ### :material-human-male-female-child: Parental Control

-Fun fact, you don't have to be a parent to use these feature:
+Fun fact, you don't have to be a parent to use these features:

 #### Websites, Apps & Games